4.1 Overview of CFC Support Services

 4.6 Parent Liaison Activities Policy

 - 4.6.1 The CFC must ensure the availability of Parent Liaison services to interested families.
-The Parent Liaison role is to bring to the delivery of services the unique experience of parenting a child with special needs.
+The Parent Liaison's role is to bring to the delivery of services the unique experience of parenting a child with special needs.
+All staff employed as Parent Liaisons by a CFC are required to obtain an EI credential prior to providing services to families.

 - 4.6.2 Two main functions of Parent Liaisons are: